-With respect to other receivables, no credit risk has been envisaged in view of the fact that such amounts represent funds deposited with the company's financial intermediary in advance of future equity investments, which deal was concluded in January 2019.
+With respect to other receivables as at 31 December 2019, while such amounts are also subject to the impairment requirements of IFRS 9, the identified expected credit loss is not deemed to be significant.
+With respect to the other receivables as at 31 December 2018, no credit risk had been envisaged in view of the fact that such amounts represented funds deposited with the Company's financial intermediary in advance for the purchase of future equity investments, which deal was concluded in January 2019.